tiagocoutinho/lima-toolbox/README.md

 Let's say you want to create a plugin for the [Simulator](http://github.com/esrf-bliss/lima-camera-simulator) camera.

-First,create a new file in `src/limatb/camera` called `simulator.py`.
+First, create a new file in `src/limatb/camera` called `simulator.py`.
 The lima toolbox CLI uses the [click](https://click.palletsprojects.com) library to help create a powerful command line interface.

-To create a `simulator` sub-command you can simply use the lima toolbox `camera` decorator (a `click.group` helper) and write a function which should return a `Lima.Interface` object:
+To create a `simulator` sub-command you can simply use the lima toolbox `camera` decorator (which is a `click.group` helper) and write a function that should return a `Lima.Interface` object:

 ```python
 # src/limatb/camera/simulator.py